jasonbaker/envbuilder/README.rst

 **What revision control systems do you support?**

-Envbuilder currently has support for svn (via an svn_checkout default option).
 However, you can theoretically use any revision control system that has a command-line interface.

 **Does envbuilder have to be used for Python?**